How to Switch From Squarespace 7.0 to 7.1?

 How Does Switching Affect SEO?

 The SEO impact depends entirely on how you handle the migration.
+This is where most migrations fail.

 Same Domain, Same URLs = Minimal Impact